Desperate Housewife

 • Nature & Travel

-A team of researchers from Queen’s University Belfast and the University of Nottingham has conducted a groundbreaking study on how human stress affects pet dogs by measuring their heart rates.…
+A team of researchers from Queen’s University Belfast and the University of Nottingham conducted a study measuring how human stress affects pet dogs’ heart rates.
+Historically, dogs served mainly for…

 • Nature & Travel